Proposed UK frequent flyer tax would make airfares skyrocket

-At last week's United Nations COP29 climate change conference in the Azerbaijan capital of Baku, a tax on frequent flyers was tabled as one measure to help raise money from developed nations to support developing countries in transitioning to cleaner economies.
+At the United Nations COP29 climate change conference in November 2024, a tax on frequent flyers was tabled as one measure to help raise money from developed nations to support developing countries in transitioning to cleaner economies.

 The Global Solidarity Levies taskforce – which is backed by United Nations Secretary-General Antonio Guterres – advocates “taxation of high-emitting sectors, which has the potential to raise significant amounts of revenue that could be used to fill the climate financing gap.”